allyswank/s4b-project/README.md

-# Analysis of Gene Expression Following Environmental Stressors
+# RNA-Seq Data Analysis (Differential Gene Expression)

 Next generation sequencing has provided opportunities to understand the molecular and genomic consequences of climate change induced environmental stressors on organisms.
 Specifically, RNA-seq has enabled us to understand what genes are being up- or down-regulated in response to these stressors.
 By analyzing gene expression data, we have a much greater understanding of the physiological consequences that have been previously described in many model species.